-Institutions as culturally-specific norms, procedures and practices with rule-like qualities:
+Institutions as established and culturally-specific practices, procedures and norms with rule-like qualities:

 As Philip Nicholas usefully summarises, the approach that many “sociological institutionalists” adopt “explicitly blurs the distinction between culture and institutions; in fact, under such a definition, culture itself may be an institution” (link).
 Nicholas also usefully summarises the claimed characteristics of an “institution”: “A rule or pattern is only considered an institution by sociological institutionalists if there is an unspoken sense that the rule or pattern must be followed or adhered to” [emphasis added].

 According to Hall and Taylor (1996) this view reflects a ‘cognitive turn’ in sociology in which ‘culture’ is understood to mean a set of socially constructed templates for action.